Tested on Debian 9.4.0

 Shutting down machines

 Press the power button.
-ACPI power shutdown sequence should being.
+ACPI power shutdown sequence should begin.